Magenta (DC Comics)

-Magenta is a fictional character in the DC Comics' series Teen Titans.
+Magenta (Frances Kane) is a fictional character in the DC Comics' series Teen Titans.
 She is a former hero turned villain.
 The character first appeared in The New Teen Titans #17 (March 1982) as Frances Kane, and debuted as Magenta five years later in Teen Titans Spotlight #16 (Nov 1987).

 An early concept design for Magenta by George Pérez appeared in DC Sampler #2.
 The character's initial name was Polara and her color scheme consisted of red and blue rather than magenta and white.

 Magenta made her live-action debut in the third season of The Flash, portrayed by Joey King.

 Fictional character biography

-Frances Kane was Wally West's girlfriend during his Kid Flash days.
+Frances Kane was Wally West's girlfriend during his time as Kid Flash.
 When Wally was a member of the New Teen Titans, Frances began to have strange experiences, including objects flying around without control.
 Frances' mother believed that she had been possessed, a theory that gained credence when, during an especially powerful episode, the silhouette of a large horned person appeared.
 The Titans managed to save Frances, who was thereafter discovered to have magnetic superpowers.
 Unbeknownst to the Titans, the silhouette had not been a demon, but the magnetically powered supervillain Doctor Polaris, who had been trapped in another dimension by Green Lantern and was trying to use Frances' nascent powers to escape.

-Wally pushed her to become "Kid Flash's girlfriend" — a superhero.
-She became Magenta (a near anagram of "magnet"), and used her powers as Kid Flash's "super girlfriend" and as a Titans ally.
-The pressure of being a superhero put a lot of stress on her, and the pair broke up.
-West regretted this in his adult life.
+Wally pushes Frances to become "Kid Flash's girlfriend" — a superhero.
+She became Magenta (a near anagram of "magnet"), and uses her powers as Kid Flash's "super girlfriend" and as a Titans ally.
+The pressure of being a superhero puts significant stress on her, and the pair break up.
+Wally West came to regret this breakup as an adult.

-Despite the break-up, Frances still had feelings for Wally (some of them negative), and when the Justice League fought the Teen Titans, Magenta came to help, even using her abilities to jump-start a machine that was vital in saving Earth from massive chunks of debris from a falling planet.

-Her heroic efforts masked her growing mental illness.
-Though Frances was often called "bipolar" (as a darkly humorous pun on her magnetic powers), her illness more closely resembles dissociative identity disorder; all the stress and resentment emerged into a vindictive and aggressive new alter, while her primary alter became unusually weak-willed and mousy.
-It is notable that similar behavioral changes also appear in Doctor Polaris, though his mental illness apparently predated his super-villain career.

-The "new" Magenta forced a confrontation with Wally West (by this time adopting the identity of the third Flash) which quickly devolved into a brawl.
-When police intervened, she used her powers to rip the fillings from their teeth.
-Flash was horrified by Frances' nearly homicidal tendencies.
+Frances' stress and resentment cause her to develop a vindictive and aggressive alternate personality, while her primary self becomes unusually weak-willed and mousy.
+The "new" Magenta confronts Wally West, which quickly devolves into a brawl.
+When police intervene, she uses her powers to rip the fillings from their teeth.
+Flash is horrified by Magenta's nearly homicidal tendencies.